The Best Places to Find Freelance Writing Jobs for Beginners

 You’re not alone.
 Like other industries, it can seem difficult to find jobs when you’re a newbie freelance writer, but all new freelance writers go through the same thing.

 Sometimes the only places new writers can find work are content mills.
+But there are plenty of places to find well-paying jobs so you can make a living as a writer.

 So, I decided to research and make a list of 28 places you can find freelance writing jobs for beginners to make the job search a little easier.